muak/AiForms.Dialogs/README.md

 #### Task`<bool>` ShowAsync(DialogView view, object viewModel = null)

 * A dialog is shown by specifying a Type or a view instance.
 Optionally, A view model can be passed to in order to bind.
+* If canceled, return is false; Otherwise true.
 * When the dialog is closed, all related resource automatically are disposed.

 #### IReusableDialog Create`<TView>`(object viewModel = null)